Lack of Focus

 Characters have three to begin with; a yearning that describes the character's ambitions, a homage which represents a debt or tribute, and finally an optional burden, which is a powerful negative drive, that affects or control a large part of the character's life.
 They are created during character creation by the player and can be formatted as an ending to I want to / I need to / I have to / I must.
 But as the game focus on collaborative world-building, it is highly recommended to open up for discussions, even though the player has the final say over what the character ends up with.
 During development and testing, I’ve come to realize they come to life when players synchronize and integrate them.

 Besides being powerful cues for how a character can interact with the world, the arcs and hooks mechanics are also tightly integrated with the experience system and long-term character development.
 Once per arc and hook per session, the player narrates the character’s actions, and the attempt is aligned with an arc or hooks (regardless of failure or success), the player marks one of six experience slots.
 Once all six are marked, the character earns an insight.
 With insights, the character advances and develops over time.

 For example, Anna plays the grim human mystic Ciurwen the Pale, who she imagines has lost everything she holds dear.
 Not yet a necromancer, but a dabbler in the dark, forbidden arts, Anna wants Ciurwen to aspire for hidden arcane secrets to save her lost loved ones.
 So for her arcs, she writes down;

 - I Must Master the Secrets of Resurrection (ambition)

 - I Have to Adhere to the Laws of the Crone (obligation)

 - I Am Known as a Sorceress (burden)

 All her arcs tell Anna something about what is important to Ciurwen, besides the adventure that gameplay offer.
-Whenever she acts in a way that promotes her levers (also called 'hit levers') fulfilling the experience conditions, she may mark experience.
+Whenever she acts in a way that promotes her levers (also referred to as 'hit levers') fulfilling the experience conditions, she may mark experience.